Finite Satisfiability of the Two-Variable Guarded Fragment with Transitive Guards and Related Variants: Transitive Guards

-Recall that for a given transitive and reflexive special symbol $T$, a $T$-clique in a structure $\str{A}$ is a maximal set $C \subseteq A$, such that for all $a,b \in C$ we have $\str{A} \models Tab \wedge Tba$.
-In the previous section we considered counting types and $n$-counting types of equivalence classes.
-In this section we will analogously work with counting types of cliques.
+In the previous section we considered counting types of equivalence classes.
+In this section we will analogously work with counting types of classes formed by transitive cliques.
 Moreover, to be able to provide witnesses for conjuncts of the form $\cfes$ with non-symmetric special guards, we enrich the notion of the counting type with two subsets of 1-types, $\cal A$ and $\cal B$, corresponding to 1-types of elements located in $\str{A}$ {\em above}, respectively {\em below}, the elements of the clique.